Who is required to file taxes?

 To Sign up for a Tax Workshop, please use our online form at

-What do I Need to Bring to File Taxes?
+What Documents Do I Need to Prepare My Taxes?

 - Visa/Immigration Status information, including Form DS-2019 (if J status) or Form I-20 (if F status) and I-94 card (and all prior I-20s or DS2019s for past years) (NOTE: Print your I-94 card online at www.cbp.gov/I94)